 was, as the petitioner expected, outrage.

-Claimant finds, after losing a court case, that the
+which a non-Masonic Claimant finds, after losing a court case, that

-are not known) being in disproportionate numbers in positions
+(whose aims are not known) being in disproportionate numbers in positions

 of influence in the justice system, would cause the petitioner the

 would cause in similar circumstances.

 The above case is but one of the many Skye Bridge

 cases where at least one secret society has had a dominant role in

-that many of the judges, and other key figures in these cases
+that many of the judges, and other key figures in these cases have

-the Gill Judicial Inquiry which is examining the
+protest group to the Gill Judicial Inquiry which is examining the

 Stott v Minogue